j3soon/ros2-essentials/docs/aloha-ws/index.md

 cd ~/ros2-essentials/aloha_ws/docker
 xhost +local:docker
 docker compose up
-# The first build will take a while (~10 mins), please wait patiently.
+# The initial build will take a while (~10 mins), please wait patiently.
 ```

 The commands in the following sections assume that you are inside the Docker container: